It pays to advertise... but what?

 Writers, whether they are aspiring or published, tend to define themselves by their output.
 It's useful from the writer's perspective because it reinforces the way we see ourselves – a little like a brand – and it cuts to the chase.
 But at best it's a limitation and at worst a lie.

-On a recent Arvon Foundation comedy writing course, 16 of us were thrown together and given singleton and collaborative exercises.
-Playwrights, poets, songwriters, novelists and stand-up writers all pitched in, drawing on their existing experience to create something new.
-If we’d stayed resolutely within our existing borders, we would have all missed out.
+On a recent Arvon Foundation comedy writing course, 16 of us were thrown together and given individual and collaborative exercises.
+Playwrights, poets, songwriters, novelists and stand-up writers all pitched in, drawing on their experience to create something new.
+If we’d stayed resolutely within our existing borders, we would all have missed out.
 As the saying goes: ‘If you do what you’ve always done, you’ll get what you’ve always got.’

-I can remember showing my fantasy novel Covenant to a friend of mine, in one of its many incarnations.
-He later told me that he thought the idea of me writing a novel was a little like a clown trying to write Shakespeare, and that I’d be better sticking to what I was best at.
-Leaving aside the fact that he never actually read the novel - he merely discussed it with someone else who had – what was his logic?
+I remember showing my fantasy novel, Covenant, to a good friend of mine, in one of its many incarnations.
+He later told me that he thought the idea of me writing a novel was a little like a clown trying to write Shakespeare, and that I’d be better sticking to what I'm best at.
+Leaving aside the fact that he never actually read the novel – he merely discussed it with someone else who had – what was his logic?
 To quote myself (hey, it’s my blog): ‘If you always play to your strengths, they’re the only ones you’ll ever have.’

 My point is that fish swim, trees photosynthesise and writers write.
 When we limit ourselves by definition or genre, we are closing ourselves off from new possibilities.
-However… it’s important for us to know what kind of writers we are.
+However…it’s important for us to know what kind of writers we are.
 That is, I think, quite distinct from the types of writing that we do.
 In my case, I am not a literary writer.
 I have friends who are poetic and lyrical in their prose; I am not one of them and I’m comfortable with that.
-And I know because I’ve tried it and it reads false on the page.
+I’ve tried it and it reads false on the page.

 Unless we know - and can come to terms with - the kind of writers we are, we don’t have a foundation to work from.
 But once we fully inhabit our own skins, warts and all, we can create our own personal blend of imagination, insight and magic.